 Watch out for equipment-return policies, too.
 Some companies only give you three days to trial equipment, while more generous companies give you a few weeks.
 If you’re not sure about an alarm system and think you may return it, look for longer return times.

 How does the warranty work?

 Warranties cover your hardware against failure and can range from a few months to a few years.
 Some companies offer lifetime warranties, but these are usually tied into you also signing up for a monthly monitoring package.

 Most warranties require you put the system into test mode on a monthly basis to look for faulty sensors or dead batteries.
 Warranties don't cover dead batteries, so expect to change them every few years.
 Faulty devices under warranty are usually replaced for free.

 A permit means you agree to pay for excessive false alarms that divert limited police resources and require your system to meet certain local standards.
-Vos said, "Different jurisdictions have their own unique permitting requirements.
-You should check with your local law enforcement to determine if a permit is needed and what the requirements are for that permit."
+You should check with your local law enforcement to determine if a permit is needed and what the requirements are for that permit.

 If you're unsure what you can do regarding your permit, ask if the security company provides assistance with permits or if you must do this on your own.

 Can I get a discount on my home insurance?